Iran's supreme leader calls U.S. accusations meaningless

 Political tension between Iran and Saudi Arabia has been increasing since Saudi forces intervened in March to help Bahrain's Sunni rulers crush pro-reform demonstrations backed by the Shi'ite majority.

-Iran and the United State are at odds over Tehran's disputed nuclear programme, which Washington and its allies say is a cover to build bombs.
+Iran and the United State are at odds over Tehran's disputed nuclear program, which Washington and its allies say is a cover to build bombs.

 (Reporting By Hashem Kalantari; editing by Andrew Roche)